bbzaffari/Open-Source-RAG-Engine-System-with-Modular-Vector-Processing/README.md

 This is an open-source modular RAG (Retrieval-Augmented Generation) system developed at PureAI, integrating C++ and Python for high-performance vector processing and queries.
 In addition to its modular architecture, the project features orchestration and optimization through build and deploy pipeline scripts, reducing processes that originally took ~3 hours down to just 30 minutes.

+> **Note:**
+> As this project is extensive and contains many modular components, this documentation will initially focus on explaining the parts I developed in the `ChunkDefault` and `ChunkQuery` modules, as well as their integration with the `VectorDatabase`.
+>
+> Later sections will extend the documentation to cover:
+> - the C++ ↔ Python bindings,
+> - the modular CMake architecture,
+> - and the automated PIP build and deployment system.

 ## Table of Contents

 - [Introduction](#purecpp)